Pressure Sensors Information

 Elements are the portions of a pressure instrument which are moved or temporarily deformed by the gas or liquid of the system to which the gage is connected.
 These include the Bourdon tube which is a sealed tube that deflects in response to applied pressure, as well as bellows, capsule elements and diaphragm elements.

 The basic pressure sensing element can be configured as a C-shaped Bourdon tube (A); a helical Bourdon tube (B); flat diaphragm (C); a convoluted diaphragm (D); a capsule (E); or a set of bellows (F).
 Image Credit: sensorsmag

 Transducers -- Pressure transducers are pressure-sensing devices.
 It converts an applied pressure into an electrical signal.
 The output signal is generated by the primary sensing element and the device maintains the natural characteristics of the sensing technology.
 A transducer is also a sensor but a transducer always converts the non-electric pressure signal into an electrical signal.
 Therefore, a transducer is always a sensor but a sensor is not always a transducer.
 In industry the terms are often interchanged.
 There are several types of transducers including:

 Semiconductor strain gauge

 There are numerous technologies by which pressure transducers and sensors function.
-Some of the most widely used technologies include,
+Some of the most widely used technologies include the following.

 Piston technology uses a sealed piston/Cylinder to measure changes in pressure.